PhD in E-Research and Technology Enhanced Learning

-The programme is divided into two parts and has a modular structure.
+The programme is divided into two parts and has a modular structure in Part 1.
 All modules are compulsory and they are assessed along with the thesis proposal and the final thesis.

-- Part One (years 1 and 2) consists of five modules that offer participants guided study in key areas of Technology Enhanced Learning research.
+- Part One (years 1 and 2) consists of four modules that offer participants guided study in key areas of technology enhanced learning research.

-- Part Two (years 3 and 4minimum) - participants carry out an original piece of research under the supervision of a member of staff and produce a thesis with a maximum limit of 50,000 words).
+- Part Two (years 3 and 4 minimum) - participants carry out an original piece of research under the supervision of a member of staff and produce a thesis with a maximum limit of 50,000 words.